 Is the EORI number the same thing as the VAT number?

 No, the EORI and the VAT are two different things.
-The VAT number is assigned to companies subject to taxation in China particularly to the value added tax.
+The VAT number is assigned to companies subject to taxation in China, particularly to the value added tax.
 This is an important step in starting a business in China, and that is to register for tax purposes.
 The VAT number is issued after the incorporation of a company in China.
 As for the EORI number, this is obtained by Chinese companies wanting to develop trading operations within the EU countries.
 For VAT registration and for the EORI application, you can talk to our Chinese lawyers.

 Can an EORI number be canceled?

 Yes, if your company no longer activates on the market, or if it is bankrupt or closed, the EORI number can be annulled.
-Being a unique number, EORI can be re-assigned if the company gets back on track and restarts its operations.
+Being a unique number, EORI can be reassigned if the company gets back on track and restarts its operations.
 The formalities of canceling or regaining the EORI are not complex, but one should solicit the legal advice and assistance of a lawyer in China.

 China’s trading sector in a few lines

-If you would like to know more about how to obtain the EORI number in 2025, feel free to contact our law firm in China.
+If you would like to know more about how to obtain the EORI number in 2026, feel free to contact our law firm in China.
 Plus, you can solicit our support if interested in immigration to China.
 We assist foreigners in getting residency in China.
 Moreover, our team can manage the procedures linked to citizenship in China.